-Back in the 1800’s, as the world started to take advantage of electricity, direct current (DC) was the only show in town.
-However, the major problem with it was power plants could only send DC electricity a short distance before electricity would “leak” – this is known as line loss.
-George Westinghouse came up with a system based on high-voltage alternating current (AC) that was able to delivery electricity a long way with far less line loss than DC.
+Back in the 1800’s, as the world started to use electricity, direct current (DC) was the only show in town.
+However, the major problem with it was we can only send DC electricity a short distance before electricity would “leak” .
+The name for this is line loss.
+George Westinghouse devised a system based on high-voltage alternating current (AC) that can deliver electricity a long way with far less line loss than DC.

 Most appliances use DC?

 However, many electrical appliances still use DC.
 While a TV plugs into an AC power point, circuitry in the TV converts this into DC.
 As there’s only a short distance from that point to the rest of the circuitry, there is little loss of power.